Sembcorp Marine’s subsidiary faces arbitration over allegations of breach and payment claims

 Singapore-based offshore builder Sembcorp Marine has informed that its wholly-owned subsidiary, Jurong Shipyard, is facing arbitration under four separate contracts due to allegations of a breach of contract and payment claims exceeding $76 million pertaining to the termination of these contracts.

 Sembcorp Marine reported on Friday that its subsidiary, Jurong Shipyard, had received a notice of commencement of four arbitrations from a vendor under four separate contracts for the supply of certain equipment for some of its projects.

 Based on the company’s statement, Jurong Shipyard maintains that the contracts for the supply of equipment were validly suspended or terminated.
 Therefore, Sembcorp Marine’s subsidiary is engaged in discussions over the payment claims from the vendor for such suspension or termination, but have yet to reach an agreement.

 According to Sembcorp Marine, the vendor has now commenced arbitration proceedings making allegations of breach and payment claims.
-The company revealed that the amounts purportedly claimed are for invoices of approximately $76 million along with other costs and interests under the four contracts, all of which remain to be proved by the vendor.
+The company reveals that the amounts purportedly claimed are for invoices of approximately $76 million along with other costs and interests under the four contracts, all of which remains to be proved by the vendor.

 “Jurong Shipyard has engaged legal advisers for the four arbitrations proceedings and will defend all claims made against it,” added Sembcorp Marine in its announcement.